The Violet Hour: Regional productions

-Musical Theatre Adaptation
+Musical theatre adaptation

 A Studio Cast recording of a musical adaptation of the play was released by Will Reynolds (composer) and Eric Price (lyricist/bookwriter) on November 4, 2022.
-The recording stars Santino Fontana (John), Erika Henningsen (Rosamund), Jeremy Jordan (Denny), Solea Pfeiffer (Jessie), and Brandon Uranowitz (Gidger).
+The recording stars Santino Fontana (John), Erika Henningsen (Rosamund), Jeremy Jordan (Denis), Solea Pfeiffer (Jessie), and Brandon Uranowitz (Gidger).
 Orchestrations are by Charlie Rosen and musical supervision is by Andy Einhorn.
 Richard Greenberg wrote the Introduction to the recording's digital booklet.
 The world premiere production of the musical is in development.